-Oven Shovels are used to lift things into and out of ovens.
+Oven shovels are tools used to lift items into and out of ovens.

-They are made of wood or metal, and consist of a "paddle" attached to a handle.
-Small home ones will be about 15 inches (40 cm) long in total.
+They are made of wood or metal, and consist of a “paddle” attached to a handle.
+Small home ones will be about 40 cm long (15 inches) in total.
 There is usually a hole at the end of the handle for looping a string through for hanging the shovels in storage.

 - lift free-form breads in and out of the oven;